aidenybai/yaps/README.md

 yaps should help you quickly get set up with a typescript web library in less than 2min of setup.

+a similar underlying structure is used in [react-scan](https://github.com/aidenybai/react-scan) and [bippy](https://github.com/aidenybai/bippy). it makes me feel super productive and it's not super boilerplate-y so i can can just focus on building stuff, and when it comes time to scale features it's easy to delete/add code.

 this is mainly maintained for me and by me, feel free to remix/use it as you see fit.

 ## setup